tgres/tgres/cmd/whisper_import/README.txt

 To migrate your graphite data to tgres, the process is approximately as follows:

-1. Stand up an instanc of Tgres.
+1. Stand up an instance of Tgres.
 We do not have any kind of a formula on what hardware specs should Tgres have relative to what is used by Graphite.
 We know it can be lesser hardware.
 In our largest migration we went from a 24CPU 64GB RAM SSD machine to two AWS